Syria ceasefire deal reached between regime and rebels, Russia says

 - Regime and opposition agree to enter peace talks, Putin says

-- Ceasefire to begin at midnight December 30
+- Ceasefire to begin at midnight, early Friday December 30

 Istanbul (CNN)The Syrian government and opposition rebels have agreed to terms for a ceasefire in the country's long-running civil war, Russian President Vladimir Putin announced Thursday.